 The purpose of the Inquiry process is for a Bluetooth Master to find all the Bluetooth Slaves that are within its radio range that might provide some interesting Service.
 This is exactly the opposite of BLE where a Peripheral advertises it availability and the BLE Central Scans for those packets.

-A Bluetooth Classic Slave sits in state called Inquiry Scan i.e. a listening only state, until it hears a Bluetooth Master broadcast an inquiry request message.
-The Slave application is responsible for putting the Stack into the Inquiry Scan state using the correct Stack API.
+A Bluetooth Classic Slave sits in state called Inquiry Scan - i.e. a listening only state - until it hears a Bluetooth Master broadcast an Inquiry Request message.
+The Slave Application is responsible for putting the Stack into the Inquiry Scan state using the correct Stack API.

-Upon hearing an Inquiry request the Slave will broadcast an Extended Inquiry Response (EIR) packet that contains its Name, Bluetooth Address (BDADR) and list of Services).
-These responses are handled completely by the Controller part of the Stack i.e. your Application is not aware of these Inquiry requests happening.
+Upon hearing an Inquiry Request the Slave will broadcast an Extended Inquiry Response (EIR) packet that contains its Name, Bluetooth Address (BDADR) and list of Services.
+These responses are handled completely by the Controller part of the Stack - i.e. your Application is not aware of these Inquiry Requests happening.

 You should be aware that because of the vagaries of the Bluetooth Radio frequency hopping scheme, these Inquires make take up to 10ish seconds.